Chemical Composition of Water Lily (Nymphaea lotus) Bulbs Citation

 3. Result

-The results of the analysis involved proximate
+The results of the analysis involved proximate composition, mineral analysis, vitamin contents, anti- nutritional components as well as phytochemical composition

 of Nymphaea lotus.
 The results obtained are shown below: